Aluminum Tariff Change Coming March 12

 11 February 2025 03 MINS.
 Read USA

-On February 10, 2025, President Trump signed Executive Order (EO), Adjusting Imports of Aluminum into the United States.
+On February 10, 2025, President Trump signed a Proclamation on Adjusting Imports of Aluminum into the United States.

 Effective March 12 at 12:01 am ET, all imports of certain aluminum articles and derivative aluminum articles shall be subject to the additional ad valorem tariffs under Section 232 at 25%.
-This EO increases Section 232 aluminum tariffs from 10% to 25%.
-The revised duty rate is applicable to all country of origins except Russia which is assessed at 200%.
+This tariff action increases Section 232 aluminum tariffs from 10% to 25%.
+The revised duty rate is applicable to all countries of origin except for aluminum smelted or cast in Russia shall be subject to the previously established 200% duty rate.

 Over the past few years, several exemptions and product exclusions have been granted to goods of specific country of origins, to importers of specific products, and on specific Harmonized Tariff Schedule of the United States (HTSUS) numbers.
 All country of origin and general approved exclusions (GAEs) will be revoked.
 Importer-specific exclusions will continue to be available until their expiration or until excluded product volume is imported, whichever occurs first.

-The EO includes language that allows the addition of new aluminum derivative products and mentions steep monetary penalties in the case of misclassification that leads to non-payment of Section 232 duties.
+The proclamation includes language that allows the addition of new aluminum derivative products and mentions steep monetary penalties in the case of misclassification that leads to non-payment of Section 232 duties.

 What to Expect